tekartik/sqflite/sqflite/doc/troubleshooting.md

 Make sure you create object of type `Map<String, dynamic>` and not simply `Map` for records you insert and update.
 The option `implicit-casts: false` explained above helps to find such issues

+## MissingPluginException

+This error is typically a build/setup error after adding the dependency.

+- Try all the steps defined at the top of the documents
+- make sure you stop the current running application if any
+- force a `flutter packages get`
+- try to clean your build folder `flutter clean`
+- on iOS, you can try to force a `pod install` / `pod update`

+Advanced checks:
+- the GeneratedPluginRegistrant file that flutter run should have generated in your project contain a line registering the plugin
+- (iOS) AppDelegate.m (iOS) or MainActivity.java (Android) contain a call to GeneratedPluginRegistrant asking it to register itself.
+Those calls should be made from the app launch method (application:didFinishLaunchingWithOptions: on iOS, onCreate on Android).

+Before raising this issue, try adding another well established plugin (the simplest being `path_provider` or `shared_preferences`) to see if you get the error here as well.

 ## Debugging SQL commands

 A quick way to view SQL commands printed out is to call before opening any database